MarwahSofi222/Basic-Banking--System-The-Sparks-Foundation-/README.md

 Sparks Foundation Internship Project :- Basic Banking System A Web Application used to transfer money between multiple users.
 An easy way to transfer money.

+Stack used are
+- For Front-end :-
+- HTML
+- CSS
+- Bootstrap
+- Javascript.
+- For Back-end :-
+- PHP.
-Stack used are - For Front-end :- HTML, CSS, Bootstrap & Javascript.
-For Back-end :- PHP.
-For Database :- MySQL.
+- For Database :- MySQL.

 Database contains two Tables :- Users Table & Transaction Table